tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ## Overview

+This tutorial is designed to help you learn to create your own machine learning pipelines using TensorFlow Extended (TFX) and and Apache Airflow as the orchestrator.
+It runs on on Vertex AI Workbench, and shows integration with TFX and TensorBoard as well as interaction with TFX in Jupyter Lab environment.

+### What you'll be doing?
-In this lab you’re learning how to create an ML pipeline using TFX
+You’ll learn how to create an ML pipeline using TFX

+* A TFX pipeline is a Directed Acyclic Graph, or "DAG".
+We will often refer to pipelines as DAGs.
 * TFX pipelines are appropriate when you will be deploying a production ML application
 * TFX pipelines are appropriate when datasets are large
 * TFX pipelines are appropriate when training/serving consistency is important
 * TFX pipelines are appropriate when version management for inference is important
 * Google uses TFX pipelines for production ML

+Please see the [TFX User Guide](https://www.tensorflow.org/tfx/guide) to learn more.

-You’re following a typical ML development process
+You'll follow a typical ML development process:

 * Ingesting, understanding, and cleaning our data
 * Feature engineering
 * Training
 * Analyze model performance
 * Lather, rinse, repeat
 * Ready for production

-## **TFX with airflow**
- A TFX pipeline is a Directed Acyclic Graph, or "DAG".
-We will often refer to pipelines as DAGs.
-You'll follow a typical ML development process, from examining the dataset, to creating a complete working pipeline.
-Along the way you'll explore ways to debug and update your pipeline, and measure performance.

-Please see the [TFX User Guide](https://www.tensorflow.org/tfx/guide) to learn more.

 ## **Chicago Taxi Dataset**